Epicureanfriends/dlx/README.md

-# Side By Side - Lucretius
+# Side By Side - Diogenes Laertius Ten

 THE MATERIAL BELOW MUST BE UPDATED!!!!